Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

 \subsection{Dependence on Mixing Rate}

-In this section we present one of the main results of our manuscript, describing how the mixing rate influences entanglement dynamics as reflected in the measure of entanglement velocity.
-We find that for an ensemble of operators $U'$ constrained with a fixed entangling power there still exists a range of values for both $v^{(\alpha)}_{E}$ and $\Delta S_A^{\alpha}$ at a moderate time step $t$.
-This variation is found upon constructing the circuit operator $C_{\kappa_t}$ for all members of the $U'$ ensemble and evaluating the entanglement velocity using equations Eq. \ref{factor_rho} and Eq. \ref{ent_vel_eq}, with the same initial state.
+In this section we present one of the main results of our manuscript, describing how the mixing rate influences entanglement dynamics as reflected in the measure of normalised entanglement ($\mathcal{S}_A^{(\alpha)}(t)$).
+We find that for an ensemble of operators $\hat{U}'$ constrained with a fixed entangling power there still exists a range of values for both $\mathcal{S}_A^{(\alpha)}(t)$ and $\Delta S_A^{\alpha}$ at a moderate time step $t$.
+This variation is found upon constructing the circuit operator $C_{\kappa_t}$ for all members of the $\hat{U}'$ ensemble and evaluating the normalised entanglement using equations Eq. \ref{factor_rho} and Eq. \ref{ent_vel_eq}, with the same initial state.
 We shall demonstrate that this variability is a result of local unitaries varying the mixing rate of the system while keeping the entangling power of individual gates unchanged.
-Finally, we find that it is the mixing rate which drives the growth of entanglement, revealing the subtle but significant role of local unitaries in quantum circuit dynamics.
+Finally, we find that it is the mixing rate which drives the growth of entanglement, revealing the impact of local unitaries in quantum circuit dynamics.

-It is known that local unitaries have the tendency to alter the entanglement generating capabilities of a circuit, without affecting the $e_P(U)$ metric \cite{Bhargavi_Jonnadula1, Bhargavi_Jonnadula2}, but using a circuit of dual unitary operators allows us to explicitly state that the effect of local unitaries is manifested by their influence on the mixing rate.
-Note that $\lambda_1$ which determines the mixing rate is derived from the expression in Eq. \ref{corr_function}, which takes a solvable form only for the class of $U \in \mathcal{DU}(q)$.
+It is known that local unitaries have the tendency to alter the entanglement generating capabilities of a circuit, without affecting the $e_P(\hat{U})$ metric \cite{Bhargavi_Jonnadula1, Bhargavi_Jonnadula2}, but using a circuit of dual unitary operators allows us to explicitly state that the effect of local unitaries is manifested by their influence on the mixing rate.
+Note that $\lambda_1$ which determines the mixing rate is derived from the expression in Eq. \ref{corr_function}, which takes a solvable form only for the class of $\hat{U} \in \mathcal{DU}(q)$.